Add to your Claude Code skills

 by markrai

-Self-hosted kanban & project management with shareable boards, voice commands, sticky-notes and MCP support
+Self-hosted kanban & project management with shareable boards, voice commands, sticky-notes, multi-language and MCP support

 # Add to your Claude Code skills